KB2001.002

 Details

-If you have set the W32Time service to NoSync, it may switch back to NT5DS or NTP seemingly at random times.
+If the W32Time service has been Disabled or set to NoSync mode, it may be re-enabled and/or switch back to NT5DS or NTP modes seemingly at random times.

 The behavior is not random at all.
-It is a side-effect of running the NET TIME command from the command-line.
-The documentation for NET TIME /setsntp says this will clear the list of SNTP servers stored in the registry.
-It does indeed do this, but it also assumes you mean for the W32Time service to be set back to its default mode, which is NT5DS (that is, get the time from a domain controller using the Windows 2000 directory services to locate a time server).
+It is often a side-effect of running NET TIME or W32tm commands from the command-line.
+For example, the documentation for NET TIME /setsntp says this will clear the list of SNTP servers stored in the registry.
+It does indeed do this, but it also assumes you mean for the W32Time service to be set back to its default mode, which is NT5DS (that is, get the time from a domain controller using the Windows Active Directory services to locate a time server).

 When you run NET TIME /setsntp:server, the documentation says this will set the server(s) you supply as the SNTP time sources in the registry.
 While doing so, it also changes the mode to NTP, assuming you wouldn't be setting the sources if you didn't want to use them.